-According to Cornell Labs, half the robin population dies within a year; the entire population turns over in six years.
+According to the Cornell Laboratory of Ornithology, half the robin population dies within a year; the entire population turns over in six years.
 Individuals, however, can live 14 years with some luck.

-Although robins are hardwired to migrate, not all do so.
+Although robins are hardwired to migrate, even in northern portions of their range not all do so.
 Some, males more likely than females, will winter over in their summer breeding grounds.
 Males, if they do migrate, are less likely to make it this far south.
 Remember, they have territory to defend, while females need to build their bodies for breeding season.
 Where robins migrate also can vary; one year Texas, the next year, Florida.
 And vice versa.

 Earthworms, as mentioned, are a staple of a robin's diet, but they also eat other bugs and lots of fruit.
 They tend to eat more worms in the morning, more fruit in the evening.
 They also eat other kinds of bugs and very occasionally small snakes and shrews.
 Yum.